Alzheimer’s Linked to Diet and Exercise

 The study was published in the medical journal Neurology, and has been coined the Hisayama Study.

-The researchers concluded that, “Our findings suggest that diabetes is a significant risk factor for all-cause dementia, Alzheimer’s disease, and probably vascular dementia.”
+“Our findings suggest that diabetes is a significant risk factor for all-cause dementia, Alzheimer’s disease, and probably vascular dementia.”

 A number of studies have linked type 2 diabetes with diet and exercise.